ommoore/PythonProjects/README.md

 ## PiCamera_RemoteRec
   **Description:** \
   A Raspberry Pi project to remotely record an event using a PiCamera circular stream and PyAudio microphone capture stream.
 Video (.h264) and audio (.wav) captures are muxed using FFmpeg (.mkv) and saved to the Pi's integrated SD card.
-The AV stream recordings are remotely triggered by an interrupt signal originating from an Arduino GPIO connected to GPIO pin 5 on the Pi.
-Interrupt could be generated from a sensor reading, timer, or other event.
+The AV stream recordings are triggered by an interrupt signal originating from an Arduino GPIO connected to pin 5 on the Pi.
+The interrupt could be generated from a sensor reading, timer, or other event.

   **Hardware:**